Community Colleges of Spokane (CCS) operates on a quarter system: summer, fall, winter and spring. Academic Calendars are available online.

 - Chief academic officer

-Under extraordinary circumstances, and in applying due diligence, the chief academic officer will make a good faith effort to arrive at an appropriate grade.
+Under extraordinary circumstances, or in the absence of an instructor, the chief academic officer can allow an appeal after the tenth instructional day of the following quarter and will make a good faith effort to arrive at an appropriate grade.

-Grade/transcript information will be released to students within seven days after the end of each quarter via the college Internet:
+Grade/transcript information will be released to students within seven days after the end of each quarter via ctcLink Student Center.

 Grades/transcripts may be withheld if the student has a financial obligation to the college, which may include loans, library fines or delinquent fees.

 Students must petition for graduation to have their credits officially evaluated for the requirements of their respective degrees and/or certificates.
 Graduation ceremonies are held in June.
 Students who completed their degree and/or certificate requirements in fall or winter quarter during the current academic year are encouraged to return to participate in these activities.
 Students who will finish their degree and/or certificate requirements during the spring or summer quarter may participate in the June commencement.
 (Refer to the Degree and Certificate Requirements.)
 Participation in the commencement ceremony does not ensure completion of a degree and/or certificate.